Brand Name Nu-Fenofibrate Common Name fenofibrate

 How should I use this medication?

-The usual adult dose of fenofibrate is 200 mg per day.
-The 100 mg capsules are taken as one capsule twice daily with plenty of fluid, with or after a meal.
+The usual adult dose of fenofibrate is 300 mg per day.
+The 100 mg capsules are taken as one capsule three times daily with plenty of fluid, with or after a meal.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.